-Physical change (to another seabed type)
+Physical change (to another seabed type) None

-None Q: High A: High C: High Very Low Q: High A: High C: NR
+Q: High A: High C: High

+High

-High Q: High A: High C: High
+Q: High A: High C: High

+A change in substratum type from bedrock to sediment would render the habitat unsuitable because kelp requires a stable substratum on which to settle.
+No evidence of this biotope occurring on sedimentary substratum was found in the literature.
+This biotope is anecdotally scarce on the south-east coast of Ireland, in particular, Counties Wicklow and Wexford, due to lack of hard substrata.

 Sensitivity assessment.
-Laminaria digitata requires stable hard substratum for attachment.
-A change in substratum type from bedrock to sedimentary would render the habitat unsuitable because kelp requires a stable substratum on which to settle.
-Saccharina latissima can occur on sediment where enough large pebbles, cobbles or boulder occur to provide attachment.
-No evidence of this biotope occurring on sedimentary substratum was found in the literature (see SS.SMp.KSwSS biotopes).
-However, a change in seabed type would change the character of the biotope from rock biotope to a sedimentary biotope, so that Laminaria digitata and many of the red seaweed community would be or replaced.
-The biotope would be lost so that resistance is 'None' to this pressure.
-As the pressure is permanent, resilience is 'Very low' and hence the sensitivity is likely to be 'High'.
+This biotope is considered to have a resistance of 'None' to this pressure.
+Resilience is 'Very low' as the pressures is a permanent change so that sensitivity is assessed as 'High'.

-Physical change (to another sediment type)

-Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR
+Physical change (to Not relevant (NR) Not relevant (NR) Not relevant (NR) another sediment type) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR 'Not relevant' on hard bedrock habitats.
+Habitat structure Not relevant (NR) Not relevant (NR) Not relevant (NR) changes - removal of Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR substratum (extraction)

-Not relevant to bedrock biotopes

-Habitat structure changes - removal of substratum (extraction) Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR The species character izing this biotope are epif auna or epiflora occurring g on rock and would be sensitive to the remov /al of the habitat.
-Howeve er, extraction of rock subs tratum is considered unlikely and this press sure is considered to be 'N lot relevant' to hard subst tratum habitats.
+The species characterizing this biotope occur on rock and would be sensitive to the removal of the habitat.
+However, extraction of rock substratum is considered unlikely and this pressure is considered to be 'Not relevant' to hard substratum habitats.

+Abrasion/disturbance of Low High Low

+the surface of the

-Abrasion/disturbance of the Low High Low substratum or seabed Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+substratum or seabed Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low